kokomanu31/template-repo/.github/ISSUE_TEMPLATE/🐛-bug-report.md

 ### Screenshots, if any
 <!--
   If applicable, add screenshots, a GIF or a video recording to help explain your problem.

--->
+  Note: If none, write *N/A* as the answer to this question -->

 ### Specs